Tuya-Community/miniapp-smart-ui/docs/theme.en.md

 ### Customizing Theme Styles for a Single Component

-> Set CSS Variables for the component in tyss
+> Set CSS Variables for the component in TYSS

 ```html
 <smart-button class="my-button">